AmerAbuZaiton123/Reading_Notes/class-02.md

 elements should be shown in the
 Arial typeface
 Selectors indicate which
-element the rule applies to.
+element the rule applies to
 The same rule can apply to
 more than one element if you
 separate the element names
-with commas.
+with commas
 Declarations indicate how
 the elements referred to in
-the selector should be styled.
+the selector should be styled
-Declarations are split into two parts (a property and a value) and are separated by a colon
+Declarations are split into two parts a property and a value and are separated by a colon

 ### CSS Properties Affect How Elements Are Displayed

-This rule indicates that all <h1>,
-<h2> and <h3> elements
-should be shown in the Arial
-typeface, in a yellow color.
+This rule indicates that all h1 tage h2 tage and h3 tage  elements should be shown in the Arial typeface, in a yellow color.
 Properties indicate the aspects